My honey crystallized – what do I do?

 First of all, raw honey is the same high-quality product whether it is liquid or crystallized.
 The best thing to do is to enjoy it.
 It tastes great!

-But, if you really need the honey to be liquid, you can remove the lid and put the jar in a warm (not hot) water bath until the sugar crystals dissolve.
+But, if you really need the honey to be liquid, you can remove the lid and put the jar in a hot (not boiling) water bath until the sugar crystals dissolve.
 The honey will crystallize again – how soon depends on how many crystals remain.

 Crystallized honey dissolves well in hot beverages or cereal, spreads on toast, and is easier to measure for baking or cooking.
 Really the only problem is that it can be a bit harder to squeeze or scoop out of the bottle.